MATH - The mathematical typesetting table

-|Offset16||MathItalicsCorrectionInfo||Offset to MathItalicsCorrectionInfo table - from the beginning of MathGlyphInfo table.|
+|Offset16||mathItalicsCorrectionInfoOffset||Offset to MathItalicsCorrectionInfo table, from the beginning of the MathGlyphInfo table.|

-|Offset16||MathTopAccentAttachment||Offset to MathTopAccentAttachment table - from the beginning of MathGlyphInfo table.|
+|Offset16||mathTopAccentAttachmentOffset||Offset to MathTopAccentAttachment table, from the beginning of the MathGlyphInfo table.|

-|Offset16||ExtendedShapeCoverage||Offset to coverage table for Extended Shape glyphs - from the beginning of MathGlyphInfo table.
-When the left or right glyph of a box is an extended shape variant, the (ink) box (and not the default position defined by values in MathConstants table) should be used for vertical positioning purposes.
-May be NULL..|
+|Offset16||extendedShapeCoverageOffset||Offset to ExtendedShapes coverage table, from the beginning of the MathGlyphInfo table.
+When the glyph to the left or right of a box is an extended shape variant, the (ink) box should be used for vertical positioning purposes, not the default position defined by values in MathConstants table.
+May be NULL.|

-|Offset16||MathKernInfo||Offset to MathKernInfo table - from the beginning of MathGlyphInfo table.|
+|Offset16||mathKernInfoOffset||Offset to MathKernInfo table, from the beginning of the MathGlyphInfo table.|

 The table consists of the following parts:

 - Count of covered glyphs.